Lauren Daigle: 2023–present: Lauren Daigle

 In March 2023 Daigle released the first single, "Thank God I Do", from her self-titled album.
 Two promotional singles, "Waiting" and "New", were released following her first single.
 Atlantic Records (in partnership with Centricity Music) released the first volume on May 12, 2023 and the second volume (the complete album) on September 8, 2023.

 "Thank God I Do" reached number 11 on Bubbling Under Hot 100 Singles.
 It also peaked at No. 1 on the Billboard Christian Songs chart on the issue week of May 20, 2023.
 The single was released to Hot AC radio on March 13, 2023.

 Her self-titled album, Lauren Daigle, debuted at No. 21 on the US Billboard 200 with 25,000 album-equivalent units, of which 20,000 were pure album sales.
 The album also debuted at No. 1 on Billboards Top Christian Albums chart, being her fourth consecutive chart-topping album.

 Daigle performed at the 2025 Super Bowl in New Orleans, singing "America the Beautiful" with Trombone Shorty.
+The performance took place at the Caesars Superdome during Super Bowl LIX pregame ceremonies.
+In December 2025, she was a guest narrator at Disney's Candlelight Processional at Walt Disney World.